A message from our CEO

 Dear friends,

-And because we are a settlement house, our programs don’t exist in isolation – they’re coordinated and integrated to engage the whole person, the whole family, and the whole neighborhood.
+We build a stronger New York City by bringing these values into every interaction we have with our neighbors.
+And because we are a settlement house, our approaches are always collaborative, holistic, and integrated to engage the whole person, the whole family, and the whole neighborhood.

 In gratitude,